American Soldier's Watches During Vietnam & The Olongapo Bracelets

 When I was given the Vietnam watch to have repaired and serviced by Jordan, I did not think to much of the metal bracelet attached to the watch.
 I thought it was something our friend added after the war (He Did!)
 But as I read and discovered more about Vietnam American war watches, I came across the Olongapo bracelets.

-Olongapo is a city in the Phillipines across the South China Sea from Vietnam where the US housed a large naval base until 1992 called the Subic Bay Naval Base.
-In the city of Olongapo, local Philippine artisans created metal watch bracelets engraving them with the insignias of the units stationed at Olongapo.
+Olongapo is a city in the Philippines across the South China Sea from Vietnam, where the US housed a large naval base until 1992 called the Subic Bay Naval Base.
+In the city of Olongapo, local Philippine artisans created metal watch bracelets, engraving them with the insignias of the units stationed at Olongapo.

 Popular With Special Forces